suraiya-jabin/EmployeeDirectory/README.md

 Admin has the capability to edit and update employee profiles, ensuring that the information is accurate and up-to-date.
 ### Delete Records:
 In cases where an employee leaves the organization, the admin can delete their record from the system.
-### Change Admin Password: T
+### Change Admin Password:
-he admin has the option to change their own password for security purposes.
+The admin has the option to change their own password for security purposes.

 ## Employee Section: